Recharge Your Spirit with Nature Worship

 Step 4.
 Envelope yourself in color.

 Bathe in the amber light of sunset.
 Meditate in a bed of wildflowers or watch crystal-blue waters flow over multi-colored pebbles in a mountain stream.
-Focus on the internal glow radiating from the living, energetic beings in your sacred space.
+Focus on the internal glow radiating from the living, energetic beings in your natural church.

 Step 5.
 Let gratitude fill your heart.

 Take a deep breath and thank the trees for the fresh air.
-Plant your feet firmly on the ground and recognize the loving, supportive way mother earth has always been there for you.
+Plant your feet firmly on the ground and recognize the loving way Mother Earth has always supported you.
 Pop a grape in your mouth and taste the sweet life that unselfishly surrenders itself to nourish your body.

-The more you frequent your sacred church in nature, the more you will recognize the subtle energy of the hidden spirits that dwell there.
-Your vibrations will become one with the harmony and balance of the earth.
+The more you frequent your church in nature, the more you will recognize the subtle energy of the hidden spirits that dwell there.
+When you recharge your spirit with nature worship, your vibrations will become one with the harmony and balance of the earth.

 Mother nature is waiting for you.